thomps0189/coding-quiz/README.md

 - The quiz is scores based off the timer.
 User will have a total of 1 minute to complete the quiz.
 If a question is answered incorrectly, the timer will deduct 10 seconds.

+- The initals and score are saved in localStorage.

 - In the assets folder is an image of how the quiz will look upon starting.
 ## URLs
 Git Hub: https://github.com/thomps0189/coding-quiz